cloudroboticshub/cloudroboticshub.github.io/src/pages/meetings/index.md

 that topic using the [Github Issue](https://github.com/cloudroboticshub/cloudroboticshub.github.io/issues/33).

-## 2025-11-05: General Catch-Up (Upcoming)
+## 2025-11-19: ROSCon Review (Upcoming)

-In this meeting, the CRWG plans to meet and have a general catch-up about Cloud Robotics.
-This includes reviewing the past few sessions with guest talks, and how they contribute to our overall goal of building a Logging & Observability community guide.
+In this meeting, the CRWG plans to discuss the sessions that happened at ROSCon.
+This will include reading abstracts of interesting sessions to generate a summary from a Logging & Observability perspective.

+## 2025-11-05: General Catch-Up

+The CRWG used this meeting to have a general catch-up.
+They answered some questions about the use of cloud to view remote video data, and discussed the past few sessions.
+The group also decided to have a ROSCon review session.

+If you'd like to see the meeting, it is available on YouTube:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Wz4TZ-YLTJI?si=cjalzOyd-CUkZLnP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## 2025-10-22: INSAION with Sergi Grau-Moya and Victor Massagué Respall